Murder of Dean Shillingsworth: Government involvement

 The New South Wales Department of Community Services (DOCS) had sought a Family court warrant on 11 October to place Dean in the custody of his grandmother.
 When the order was served on Pfitzner on 18 October she advised police that Dean was already in the custody of DOCS.
 When it was subsequently realised that this was not correct police questioned Pfitzner further, leading to her arrest.
 Both DOCS and the New South Wales Ombudsman are conducting inquiries into the involvement of DOCS.

 Community reaction

 Many local residents gathered in Mandurama Reserve in the days following the discovery.
 An impromptu shrine of flowers and toys developed near the waters edge.

 When police escorted Pfitzner to the scene on 20 October the crowd jeered and surged towards the car.

-A community ceremony for Dean held on 26 October at Mandurama Reserve and attended by 2000 people included prayers, balloons and floating candles.
+A community ceremony for Dean was held on 26 October at Mandurama Reserve and attended by 2000 people included prayers, balloons and floating candles.
 As an Aboriginal Australian, Dean was accorded a smoking ceremony.

 Funeral

-Dean Shillingsworth's funeral was conducted in Brewarrina his hometown.
+Dean Shillingsworth's funeral was conducted in Brewarrina, his hometown.
 It was attended by over 300 family, friends and community members.
 It was held on Thursday, 1 November.